sogua1980/cis342/README.md

 - CPU execution model
     - like "a child pointing his finger at each word as he reads"
     - EIP, or PC, is the CPU's finger
-    - instructions are stored in `.text` section in virtual address space
+    - words are instructions stored in section `.text` in virtual memory
         - machine instructions
         - assembly